BIMSBbioinfo/scipipeline/README.md

 * peak calling on the aggregated reads across barcodes
 * computation of count matrices: peaks by cells and bins by cells bins by cells allows to bin the genome in equally long windows.

+## Configure the pipeline

+The pipeline's input files and configuration can be adjusted by editing the workflowconfig.yaml file in the repository root.

 ## Setup the environment
-We assume that the project root directory is located at `$PRJ_DIR`.
+We assume that the project root directory is located at `$PRJ_DIR` which can be the root of the repository for example.

-The environment is managed by guix.
+The necessary environment and tools to run the pipeline are defined in guixr.manifest which is managed by guix.
 To instantiate the environment the first time, run:

 `guixr package --manifest=guixr.manifest --profile=$PRJ_DIR/.guix_profile`